XRPLF/xrpl-dev-portal/content/references/http-websocket-apis/public-api-methods/account-methods/account_info.md

 * `lgrNotFound` - The ledger specified by the `ledger_hash` or `ledger_index` does not exist, or it does exist but the server does not have it.

 ## Api Version 2
-* - Specifying invalid signer_lists value returns invalidParams error
+* Specifying invalid signer_lists value returns invalidParams error

-Older Api versions can be used.
-Documented [here][api-version-history]
+Older [API versions][api-version-history] can be used.

 [fee levels]: transaction-cost.html#fee-levels
 {% include '_snippets/rippled_versions.md' %}